 - Songs 29, 30, and 31 are from the MK3 Hidden Portal.
 This also plays in an unused stage.

 Sheeva was removed from the SNES version of UMK3 in order to fit the rest of the game onto the cartridge, but apparently whoever was responsible for doing so was sleeping on the job, as she wasn't entirely deleted.

 On the title screen, hold L + R and press Start to enter the 8×8 tournament mode.
 Press Up + Start to randomly select characters.
 Sometimes in this mode, you'll see the random select seemingly select the "E" icon instead of a character.
 That's what's left of Sheeva!
 Here's a YouTube video exploring what still works and what violently crashes.
 Of note is that, should Sheeva be finished by an babality, her baby sprite is still completely there - this is what graphically remains of her.
 Several body part sprites as well as her inflated head sprite also still exist in the ROM as well.

 Chameleon was planned for Ultimate Mortal Kombat 3, but because this was a rushed port, he remains unfinished and hidden.
 To access him, use Pro Action Replay codes 7E36D019 7E52C819.

 He has Rain's lifebar name, but Scorpion's look and combos.
 He has no special moves or Fatalities.

 There are four stages which are in various states of completeness.
-Use PAR code 7E3A7E??, where "??" is one of the below.
+Use Pro Action Replay code 7E3A7E??, where "??" is one of the below.